Blog

 Interpretation

-For these two scenarios, react-bun-ssr is substantially faster than both Next.js variants on this machine.
+For these two scenarios, react-bun-ssr is substantially faster than every Next.js baseline in this run.

 The markdown route is the strongest signal, which is not surprising.
 That benchmark lines up directly with a current design advantage of the framework: first-class markdown routes in a Bun-native pipeline.